oasci/metalflare/study/dissemination/reports/rogfp2-cu-mechanism/rogfp2-md-report.typ

 The 12-6 nonbonded model and parameters for all ions were taken from Sengupta et al @sengupta2021parameterization.
 The system was neutralized by adding Na+ and Cl- ions as needed.
 Additional ions were introduced to achieve a solvent ionic strength of 0.150 M to mimic physiological conditions.
-The protein was solvated in a rectangular box, with a minimum distance of 10 Å between the protein and the box edges to minimize periodic boundary condition artifacts.
+The protein was solvated in a rectangular box, with a minimum distance of 10 $angstrom$ between the protein and the box edges to minimize periodic boundary condition artifacts.
 Parameters from Breyfogle et al. @breyfogle2023molecular were employed for the anionic chromophore.

 == Minimization

 The prepared system underwent a four-stage energy minimization protocol using Amber23 #addcite() to relieve any unfavorable interactions and optimize the structure.
 All minimization stages used the steepest descent method for the first 1000 steps, followed by the conjugate gradient method for the remaining steps, with a maximum of 5000 steps per stage.
-A non-bonded cutoff of 10.0 Å was applied throughout.
+A non-bonded cutoff of 10.0 $angstrom$ was applied throughout.
 Periodic boundary conditions were employed, and coordinates were wrapped to the primary unit cell.
 The minimization progress was monitored by writing energies every step and coordinates every 200 steps.

-#emph[Stage 1:] Initial minimization was performed with restraints (force constant: 5.0 kcal/mol/Å²) on all non-hydrogen atoms of the entire system, allowing hydrogen atoms to relax and adjust their positions.
+#emph[Stage 1:] Initial minimization was performed with restraints (force constant: 5.0 kcal/mol/$angstrom$²) on all non-hydrogen atoms of the entire system, allowing hydrogen atoms to relax and adjust their positions.
-#emph[Stage 2:] The system was further minimized with restraints (force constant: 5.0 kcal/mol/Å²) on all non-hydrogen atoms of the solute (excluding water molecules and ions), allowing solvent and ions to equilibrate around the solute.
+#emph[Stage 2:] The system was further minimized with restraints (force constant: 5.0 kcal/mol/$angstrom$²) on all non-hydrogen atoms of the solute (excluding water molecules and ions), allowing solvent and ions to equilibrate around the solute.
-#emph[Stage 3:] Minimization continued with reduced restraints (force constant: 2.0 kcal/mol/Å²) applied only to the protein backbone, allowing side chains and other flexible parts to relax.
+#emph[Stage 3:] Minimization continued with reduced restraints (force constant: 2.0 kcal/mol/$angstrom$²) applied only to the protein backbone, allowing side chains and other flexible parts to relax.
-#emph[Stage 4:] Final minimization was performed with further reduced restraints (force constant: 1.0 kcal/mol/Å²).
+#emph[Stage 4:] Final minimization was performed with further reduced restraints (force constant: 1.0 kcal/mol/$angstrom$²).
 The resulting minimized structure served as the starting point for subsequent relaxation and production simulations.

 == Relaxation simulations